sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

     ![Shared-Project-Confirmation](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-ShareProject-4.png?raw=true "Shared Project Confirmation")

 6. Verify your project repository by clicking on the project name in the pop-up window.
-PyCharm will be direct you to the newly created GitHub repository.
+PyCharm will be direct you to the newly created repository on GitHub.

     ![Project Repositiory](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-ShareProject-5.png?raw=true "Project Repositiory")